-3.5 2021 Overview
+3.5 2022 OVERVIEW

-During 2021 in order to reduce the cash burden on the Company, the non-executive directors once again elected to receive a portion (50%) of their annual fees in equity rather than cash (Fee Rights A).
-The Fee Rights A were not granted under the Incentive Plan however were approved by Shareholders at the May 2021 Annual General Meeting.
+During 2022 in order to reduce the cash burden on the Company, the Non-Executive Directors once again elected to receive a portion (50%) of their annual fees in equity rather than cash (Fee Rights A).
+The Fee Rights A were approved by Shareholders at the May 2022 Annual General Meeting.